9 September 2013

 All our members:

-- Follow AMRC principles of peer review to ensure they all work to the same high standards.
+- Follow AMRC principles of peer review and AMRC’s policies on animal research to ensure they all work to the same high standards.

 - Publish a research strategy to show how the research they fund benefits patients and is part of the funding ecosystem.

 - Have a conflicts of interest policy for their scientific advisory panels so that all funding decisions are impartial.

 Quality and standards

 - Our five principles of peer review are: accountability, balance, independent decision making, rotation and impartiality.